Top 10 Ways To Get Rid Of Mice At Home

 A. Smart Mouse Trap

 This type of humane trap is very effective.
-The bait is placed on a removable door placed between two pieces of plastic.
-A spring, placed under a plastic platform, snaps the door shut when the mice steps on the trigger plate.
+The bait is placed on a removable door between two pieces of plastic.
+A spring, placed under a plastic platform, snaps the door shut when the mice step on the trigger plate.
 These smart mice traps are entirely safe to use around kids and pets.

 B. Mice Cube